Tillered Docs

 --license-fileLicense file for bootstrap

---save-configSave cluster to CLI config and set as currenttrue
+--save-configtrueSave cluster to CLI config and set as current (use --save-config=false to disable)

 arctic compose apply cluster.yaml